mattcasters/kettle-beam-examples/README.md

 ## Optional

-* The kettle-environment plugin
+* The kettle-environment plugin (Use the variables below instead)
-* The GitSpoon plugin
+* The GitSpoon plugin (use git commandline instead)

 ## Configure